kshi219/3dScan/README.md

 given a series of structured light images and projector-camera calibration, this module will produce a 3D model of the scene

-mostly academic, implemented to practice computer vision and geometry concepts for machine perception,
+mostly academic, implemented as an exercise understand computer vision and geometry concepts for machine perception,

 ## Draws heavily upon the following resources: